Can the conveyancing practitioners revealed through your search tool perform right to buy conveyancing in Sherborne?

 I've recently found out that there is a flying freehold issue on a property I put an offer in a fortnight ago in what was supposed to be a simple, chain free conveyancing.
 Sherborne is the location of the property.
 Is there any guidance you can give?

-Flying freeholds in Sherborne are unusual but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Sherborne you would need to get your solicitor to go through the deeds diligently.
+Flying freeholds in Sherborne are rare but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Sherborne you must be sure that your lawyer goes through the deeds thoroughly.
 Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Sherborne may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Some of the more diligent conveyancing solicitors in Sherborne may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold property.